numbbo/coco/docs/bbob-biobj/functions/source/index.rst

 instance-id 1 contains the single-objective instance-ids 2 and 4 and the ``bbob-biobj`` instance-id 2 contains the two instance-ids 3 and 5.

+For each bi-objective function and given dimension, the ``bbob-biobj`` suite contains 10 instances.

+..
 Note that the number of instances from the ``bbob-biobj`` suite is neither limited from above nor from below.
 However, running some tests with less than 3 instances will render the potential statistics and their interpretation problematic while even the smallest difference can be made statistically significant with a high enough number of instances.
 Thus, we recommend to use between 5 to 15 instances for the actual benchmarking.
+..
+The user does not have a choice over the number of instances.

 .. _sec-test-functions: